AlexRogalskiy/docker-multiarch/README.md

 ### Maintenance Mode
 If you wish to turn the web server into maintenance mode showing a single page screen outlining that the service is being worked on, you can also enter into the container and type `maintenance ARG`, where ARG is either `ON`,`OFF`, or `SLEEP (seconds)` which will temporarily place the site in maintenance mode and then restore it back to normal after time has passed.
 ## Contributions
 Welcomed.
-Please fork the repository and submit a pull request for any bug fixes, features or additions you propose to be included in the image.
-If it does not impact my intended usage case, it will be merged into the tree, tagged as a release with credits to the contributor.
+Please fork the repository and submit a [pull request](../../pulls) for any bug fixes, features or additions you propose to be included in the image.
+If it does not impact my intended usage case, it will be merged into the tree, tagged as a release and credit to the contributor in the [CHANGELOG](CHANGELOG).

 ## Support
 ### Usage
-- The [Discussions board](../../discussions) is a great place for working with the community on tips and tricks of using this image.
+- The [Discussions board](discussions) is a great place for working with the community on tips and tricks of using this image.
 - Consider [sponsoring me](https://github.com/sponsors/tiredofit) personalized support.
 ### Bugfixes
-- Please, submit a [Bug Report](../../issues/new) if something isn't working as expected.
+- Please, submit a [Bug Report](issues/new) if something isn't working as expected.
 I'll do my best to issue a fix in short order.

 ### Feature Requests
 - These images were built to serve a specific usage case and gradually have had more functionality added based on requests from the community.
 Feel freeo to submit a feature addition, however there is no guarantee that it will be added, or at what timeline.
 - Consider [sponsoring me](https://github.com/sponsors/tiredofit) regarding development of features.
 ## License
 MIT.
-See [LICENSE](LICENSE)LICENSE for more details.
+See [LICENSE](LICENSE) for more details.

 ## References